 Cut Down Smoking and Drinking: Smoking can be very expensive!
 If you do smoke, you will save a lot of money if you decide to give up your smoking habit.
 Cutting down on drinking will also cut down your expenses.

 Sim only Phone plans: You don’t need to be locked in a mobile phone contract, If you can afford it, buy a phone outright.
-You will save a lot of money if you get a sim online plan and pop the sim card in your phone.
+You will save a lot of money if you get a sim online plan and pop the sim card on your phone.

 How To Make Quick Cash By Creating Extra Income

-Sell Unused Items: Chances are there are items lying around your home that you haven’t used for a while( longer than a year).
+Sell Unused Items: Chances are there are items lying around the home that you haven’t used for a while( longer than a year).
 It’s time to dust them up and list them on Facebook or gumtree.
 Selling unused items will help you make quick cash and also keep your home free from clutter.

 Sign Up For Paying Surveys: Signing up for paying surveys is a sure way of making extra income.
 It won’t make you rich but it will give you some extra cash, some really good surveys are, Panelbase, 20Cogs, Swagbucks, Toluna.
 You can easily do the surveys when you are bored to pass time.

-Rent Your Parking Spot: If you live close to the city centre or a busy area, you could rent out your parking spot during the day while you are at work.
+Rent Your Parking Spot: If you live close to the city center or a busy area, you could rent out your parking spot during the day while you are at work.
 There are lots of websites where you can register to list your driveway.
 Read this story to get more insights about renting your parking spot

 Best Money Saving Apps